sassoftware/viya4-iac-azure/docs/user/NetworkPluginUpgrade.md

 # Upgrading AKS Network Configuration

-Microsoft recommends **Azure CNI Overlay powered by Cilium** as the long-term, highly scalable networking configuration for Azure Kubernetes Service (AKS).
+Microsoft recommends Azure CNI Overlay powered by Cilium as the long-term, highly scalable networking configuration for Azure Kubernetes Service (AKS).

 This project incorporates Azure CNI Overlay with Cilium Dataplane as the default network architecture.

+> [!CAUTION]
-However, if you have an existing cluster deployed with the legacy `kubenet` plugin, **an in-place upgrade strictly via Terraform will force a destructive rebuild of your cluster.**
+> If you have an existing cluster deployed with the legacy `kubenet` plugin, **an in-place upgrade strictly via Terraform will force a destructive rebuild of your cluster.**

 To prevent data loss and avoid rebuilding the cluster from scratch, you must perform the network upgrade manually using the Azure CLI *before* applying the new Terraform configuration.